Adriano (footballer, born August 1994)

-Adriano Aparecido Narcizo (born 30 August 1994), simply known as Adriano, is a Brazilian professional footballer who plays as a forward for Malaysia Super League club Penang.
+Adriano Aparecido Narcizo (born 30 August 1994), simply known as Adriano, is a Brazilian professional footballer who plays as a forward.
+He is currently a free agent after being sacked by his former club The Cong Viettel FC.

 Club career

 Melaka United

 On 27 May 2021, Adriano signed a contract with Malaysian club Melaka United.
 On 25 July 2021, he made his debut for the club in a 1–1 draw against Sri Pahang.

 Penang FC

 In February 2023, he joined Penang FC.
 He played as starting midfielder in a pre-season cup match against Selangor FC and won the Hope Cup.